PEXANE2/azure-docs.tr-tr/articles/active-directory-b2c/one-time-password-technical-profile.md

 ### <a name="metadata"></a>Meta Veriler

-Kod oluşturmayı ve bakımını yapılandırmak için aşağıdaki ayarlar kullanılabilir:
+Kod oluşturma modunu yapılandırmak için aşağıdaki ayarlar kullanılabilir:

 | Öznitelik | Gerekli | Açıklama |
 | --------- | -------- | ----------- |